T-square electric resistivity and its thermal counterpart in RuO$_2$

 Here, $\rho_0$ is the residual resistivity due to disorder. $A_2$ and $A_5$ are the prefactors of the $T^2$ and $T^5$ resistivity terms, respectively.
 Their relative weight determines the temperature window of their prominence.

+The microscopic mechanism by which these collisions degrade conduction has not been unambiguously identified.
+In dilute metals, such as n-doped strontium titanate \cite{STOlin2015}, Bi$_2$O$_2$Se \cite{BiOSe2020t} (but also ZrTe$_5$ \cite{Santos2020} and Bi$_2$Se$_3$\cite{Singha2024}), T-square resistivity persists despite the fact that the Fermi surface is too small for Umklapp events.
+In all these cases, there is a single Fermi surface at the center of the Brillouin zone.
+The absence of the two known routes from fermion-fermion collisions to dissipation in these cases, has revived a debate on the origin of the T-square resistivity in Fermi liquids \cite{Kumar2021,behnia2022origin,Kumar2024,behnia2024heat}.

-The microscopic mechanism of dissipation leading to a finite $A_2$ \cite{Pal2012,STOlin2015,BiOSe2020t,behnia2022origin,Kumar2021,Kumar2024}, which persists even in the absence of Umklapp events, is yet to be settled.
-Nevertheless, the order of magnitude of A$_2$ in a given metal can be guessed upon knowledge of its other experimentally measurable properties.
+Despite this uncertainty about its origin, the order of magnitude of A$_2$ in a Fermi liquid, given the knowledge of its other experimentally measurable properties, can be guessed.
 In dense metals, $A_2$ scales with the square of the electronic specific heat \cite{kadowaki1986heavy,Hussey2005}.
-In dilute metals, the same relationship displays itself as a scaling between $A_2$ and the inverse of the square of the Fermi energy \cite{BiOSe2020t,behnia2022origin}.
-These are known under the flagship of [extended] Kadowaki-Woods (KW) scaling.
+In dilute metals, where the specific heat depends not only on the Fermi energy but also on the carrier density, the relevant scaling is between $A_2$ and the inverse of the square of the Fermi energy \cite{BiOSe2020t,behnia2022origin}.
+These are known as [extended] Kadowaki-Woods (KW) scaling.

-Recently, the contribution of electron-electron (\textit{e-e}) scattering to $\rho$ in two metallic oxides (SrVO$_3$ and SrMoO$_3$) was computed from first principles by a combination of single-site dynamical mean-field theory and density functional theory \cite{kugler2024calcu}.
+Quantifying the amplitude of the contribution of electron-electron (\textit{e-e}) scattering to $\rho$ in presence of correlations has emerged as a new challenge to computational condensed-matter physics.
+In two metallic oxides (SrVO$_3$ and SrMoO$_3$), it was computed from first principles by a combination of single-site dynamical mean-field theory and density functional theory \cite{kugler2024calcu}.
 Comparison with experiment was hindered, however, by the surprising inconsistency between the data reported by different groups investigating crystals and thin films.

 Here, we report on a study of low-temperature transport in RuO$_2$ samples with residual resistivity ratios (RRR) varying between 12 and 99.
 A careful study of c-axis resistivity led to the quantification of $A_2$ and $A_5$ in all samples.
 The detection of the T-square term required a careful scrutiny of the data below 20 K. We find that the amplitude of this term is in agreement with what is expected by KW scaling.
 We then carried out thermal conductivity measurements on the cleanest sample.
 To disentangle the phononic and electronic contributions to heat transport, we repeated the experiments in a magnetic field of 12 T. The electronic thermal resistivity was found to verify the Wiedemann-Franz law at low temperature and exhibit a quadratic temperature dependence as previously found in other compensated metals.
 A quantitative account of our findings from first principles emerges as a challenge for computational condensed matter physics.